adriansev/jalien_py/README.md

 alien_json_all will output the full json answer (including ['metadata'])

 There are a few environment variables that influence the mechanics of the script :
+JALIEN_TOKEN_CERT, JALIEN_TOKEN_KEY - will overwrite the defaults, full path certificate,key token files

+Debug options :
-JALIENPY_DEBUG - if true, will activate some printouts
+ALIENPY_DEBUG - if set, will activate some printouts
+ALIENPY_DEBUG_WS - if set, will activate DEBUG level logging of websocket module
-JALIENPY_XRDDEBUG - if set will activate printout in XRootD commands and functions
+ALIENPY_XRDDEBUG - if set will activate printout in XRootD commands and functions
-JALIEN_TOKEN_CERT, JALIEN_TOKEN_KEY - full path file descriptions of certificate,key token files
-JALIENPY_TIMECONNECT - enable for measurement of time for websocket creation - e.g. `JALIENPY_TIMECONNECT=1 alien.py pwd`
+ALIENPY_TIMECONNECT - if set will report time for websocket creation - e.g. `ALIENPY_TIMECONNECT=1 alien.py pwd`

 X509 locations: